ProcessMPUT/processm/docs/administrative_manual.md

 account default: gmail
 ```

+For convenience, this file is also available as `/processm/conf/msmtprc.sample` in the container.

 Adjust `host`, `user`, `password` (and, optionally, the other options) according to your needs.
 The configuration can also be done when starting the container.
 Simply pass the content of the configuration file as
 the environment variable `MSTPRC`.
 For convenience, you can prepare the configuration in a file (e.g., `msmtprc`), and